 Take the opportunity to respect different beliefs

 Not all students in your class may celebrate Halloween because of their religious or personal beliefs.
-Try to learn about students’ beliefs prior to introducing Halloween topics and provide students the opportunity to choose not to participate in ways that are not marginalizing.
-For these reasons, you also may choose not to engage in Halloween festivities at school and focus on fall events and decorations instead.
+Try to learn about students’ practices before introducing Halloween topics.
+Provide students the opportunity to choose not to participate in ways that don’t feel like they are being marginalized.
+You also may choose not to engage in Halloween festivities at school and focus on fall events and decorations instead.

-Be aware of the socio-economic implications of celebrating holidays.
-Do not assume that every child has the financial resources to bring elaborate decorations, buy gifts or wear a store bought costume.
-Consider how you can structure holidays so that all students can participate in the classroom without the need for purchased resources.
+Be aware of the socioeconomic implications of celebrating holidays.
+Be mindful that not all children have the financial resources to bring elaborate decorations, buy gifts or wear store-bought costumes.
+Consider how you can structure holidays so that all students can participate in the classroom without the need to spend money.